lucasrocha1313/EShopMicroservice/be/README.md

 - Carter: Simplifies the creation of web APIs with minimal code.
 - Marten: Facilitates interaction with a Postgres database.
 - MediatR: Implements the mediator pattern for handling requests and notifications.
+- Swashbuckle: Generates OpenAPI documentation for the API.
+- FluentValidation: Provides a fluent interface for validating objects.

 ### Services
 #### Catalog